JeroenAdam/IoT-aboard/README.md

     Launch /var/log/syslog on OpenPlotter and search for the latest DHCPOFFER, note the IP address

-    Run the below 5 web requests (but replace with your IP from the previous step), the browser should return "success" for each of them http://10.10.10.149/setNewHostname?hostname=ESP1
+    Run the below 5 web requests (but replace with the IP from the previous step), the browser should return "success" for each of them http://10.10.10.149/setNewHostname?hostname=ESP1
       http://10.10.10.149/setSignalKPort?port=3000
       http://10.10.10.149/setSignalKHost?host=10.10.10.1
-      http://10.10.10.149/setSensorAttr?address=28:FF:79:26:81:16:04:41&attrName=tempK&path=propulsion.eng.temperature (replace with address of your sensor, keep or replace path as appropriate) http://10.10.10.149/setSignalKToken?... (replace ... with token obtained by executing the below command in home directory on OpenPlotter) signalk-generate-token -u openplotter -e "999d" -s ./.signalk/security.json
+      http://10.10.10.149/setSensorAttr?address=28:FF:79:26:81:16:04:41&attrName=tempK&path=propulsion.eng.temperature (replace with the  address of your sensor, keep or replace path as appropriate) http://10.10.10.149/setSignalKToken?... (replace ... with the token obtained by executing the below command in the home directory on OpenPlotter) signalk-generate-token -u openplotter -e "999d" -s ./.signalk/security.json

 * Last steps: power off/on ESP unit, launch Signal K and see if a new 'ws' provider is shown